 Test Procedure

-During the test, unaged asphalt binder samples are placed in cylindrical glass bottles and positioned in a rotating carriage within an oven.
-The carriage rotates while the samples are aged at the same specified test temperature and oven temperature, simulating the aging process that occurs during asphalt production and placement.
+During the test, unaged asphalt binder samples are placed in cylindrical glass bottles.
+These bottles are then positioned in a rotating carriage inside an oven.
+The carriage rotates, aging the samples at a specified temperature.
+This simulates the aging process of asphalt during production and placement.

 Parameters Measured